-The specific procedures and rules set forth in this Article shall apply in addition to the rules set out in the Applicable Conduct Rules and Specific Procedural Rules.
-To the extent that a procedure or rule is not specifically addressed in this Article, in the Specific Procedural Rules or in the Applicable Conduct Rules of the SO, the other provisions of this Code shall apply except for Articles 7 and 9.
+The specific procedures and rules set forth in this Article shall apply in addition to the rules set out in the UCCMS.
+To the extent that a procedure or rule is not specifically addressed in this Article or in the UCCMS, the other provisions of this Code shall apply except for Articles 6, 7 and 9.